CrisDoesCG/PBR-Express/README.md

 <details>
 <summary><strong> Preset-oriented workflow </strong></summary>
 <br>
 Every texture providing website has its own naming convention.
 Some call it albedo while others call it diffuse.
-This tool tries to streamline the process of differentiating between all of those naming conventions and having one central variable (`preset_data`) that is easily expandable and holds every website name (e.g. Quixel) with its corresponding naming convention (e.g. "Albedo", "AO", "Displacement", "Normal", "Roughness")
+This tool tries to streamline the process of differentiating between all of those naming conventions and having one central variable (`preset_data`) that is easily expandable and holds every website name (e.g. Quixel) with its corresponding naming convention (e.g. "Albedo", "AO", "Displacement", ...)
 <br><br>
 </details>